 On the other hand, consider the vast suburban landscapes.

 a low-energy future.
-Passive solar retrofit
+Passive solar retrofit of buildings

 waste water to create our most productive systems.

 systems which are neither labor- nor capital- (energy